 Generally younger people with dependents.

-Generally those approaching or in retirement needing a guaranteed stream of income.
+Generally those approaching or in retirement looking for a guaranteed stream of income.

 Tax Considerations